zain-sajid/slidespeak-challenge/README.md

 - Currently Celery runs with concurrency=1, allow it to handle multiple tasks concurrently
 - Add rate limiting for API endpoints
 - Add support for more document formats
-- Improve test coverage
+- Improve test cases

 ### Frontend

-- Improve test coverage with end-to-end and integration testing
+- Improve test cases with end-to-end and integration testing